milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 and much more.
 Similar to the way [Kaggle-Depressed_Machine_Learning](https://github.com/milkbottledude/Kaggle-Depressed_Machine_Learning) is formatted, another competition repository of mine you can check out, except I made this one slightly more readable and easy to navigate than the depression one.

-Once again, feel free to skip ⏭️ to any chapters or versions that interest you.

-I added some photos in the documentation below for better visualization so that its not so dry, but its still a long report.
-So if you want to skim and gloss over certain portions, thats perfectly understandable 😊.
+I added some photos in the documentation below for better visualization so that its not so dry, but its still a long report, so feel free to skip ⏭️ to any chapters or versions that interest you 😊.

 ## Table of Content 📖
 Chapter 1: Data Cleaning (Versions 1-15)